jayjayesh/Flutter-Examples/README.md

 # Flutter-Examples

 The goal of this project is to provide an ultimate collection of real world app's UIs.
-While I built Flutter UIKit for my own needs, it is also intented to showcase good app structure and a clean, well-organized Flutter codebase.
+While I built Flutter UI for my own needs, it is also intented to showcase good app structure and a clean, well-organized Flutter codebase.

 The source code is **100% Dart**, and everything resides in the [/lib] folder.